 SAFETY TESTING PLAN

 Safety testing is scalable, so larger producers are expected to test (and keep records of) more samples.
 Records and test house certificates of safety testing should form part of the filed technical documentation.
 Before releasing a new product on to the market, producers are under a legal obligation to assess it for safety.
-For products you already have on the market you are advised to have an ongoing monitoring process with periodic random sample safety testing commensurate with adequately addressing the risks.
+For products you already have on the market, you are advised to have an ongoing monitoring process with periodic random sample safety testing commensurate with adequately addressing the risks.
 A producer that carries out no safety assessments or testing at all will not have demonstrated due diligence, which means they will have no defence in law if an incident occurs, or a breach is identified.

-SAFETY DATA SHEETS AND CLP LABELLING
+SAFETY DATA SHEETS AND GB CLP LABELLING

-Candles are considered to be mixtures under both REACH and CLP as they are blends of wax, fragrances and possibly colourants.
+Candles are considered to be mixtures under both UK REACH and GB CLP as they are blends of wax, fragrances and possibly colourants.
 These duties, in general, apply to small scale home-based suppliers in the same way they apply to larger scale suppliers and industry.
 When producers are considering what information should be on a label or whether one is needed at all, the requirements are very much dependent on the substances used in the candles and their respective hazard classification.
 This has to be determined for each of the candle formulations individually, as they will each have different 'ingredients'.

 The main concern for candles, diffusers, room sprays, fragrant aromatherapy oil heaters and lamps is likely to come from the fragrances used.
 In particular, a number of common fragrances are classified as 'sensitisers' (which means they can cause allergic reactions) and this can manifest at very low concentrations: